pulp/Pulp-manager/README.md

 - `jwt_token_lifetime_mins`: Number of minutes JWT is valid for
 - `admin_group`: Directory group user must be a member of to carry out priveldged actions agains the API
+- `require_jwt_auth`: Boolean whether to require JWT authentication for protected API endpoints.
+Set to false for local development environments where authentication is not needed.
+Defaults to true

 ### pulp